Make Amazing Gifts! Let me take the stress out of Holiday gift giving. Learn More

 Either place another piece of wax paper on top or fold over the edge to cover all of the shavings.

 Iron on the lowest setting for about 1 second.
 You can go always go longer after checking to see if the shavings have melted.
 Be careful to not burn the wax paper.
-It is a good idea to do the ironing on a piece of newspaper.
-Some shavings could leak out of the sides and it does leave a residue underneath the wax paper.
+Protect your ironing board by using parchment paper or newspaper to iron on.
+Some crayon wax could leak out of the sides and it does leave a residue underneath the wax paper.
 If you are worried about your iron, just place your wax paper between two sheets of newspaper or scrap paper.

 I think it is easiest for kids to trace around cardboard so I took cereal boxes and cut out heart shapes to be used for patterns.
-This is where you get variety so let the kids draw the hearts.
+This is where you get a variety so let the kids draw the hearts.
+If you don’t want to draw your own hearts here are some paper heart templates.

-Cut out, hole punch and tie on ribbon, thread or fishing line.
+Place a hole punch at the top and tie on ribbon, thread or fishing line.
 Hang!
+The melted crayon makes such a pretty “stained glass” heart.

 Martha has directions and a gorgeous display at her place.